-How long-term disability benefits affect your pension
+How benefits under a long-term disability plan affect your pension

-When you receive long-term disability benefits for time away from work, your pension may be affected.
+When you receive disability benefits for time away from work, your pension may be affected.
 It depends on whether your long-term disability plan has been approved by BC Pension Corporation.
 Contact your employer to find out if you are covered by an approved long-term disability plan.

 Receiving disability benefits from an approved long-term disability plan

 If you receive disability benefits from an approved long-term disability plan, you will accumulate pensionable and contributory service in the pension plan as if you were working.

 If you are on long-term disability leave when you apply to retire, your pension will be calculated using your highest average salary before your long-term disability leave.
 This will be increased by any inflation adjustments provided by the pension plan.

 If you receive other sources of income, such as Canada Pension Plan disability benefits and WorkSafeBC benefit payments, your long-term disability plan payments may be reduced by the benefit payment amounts.

 Because you accumulate service while receiving disability benefits, we will send you a pension adjustment statement each year.
 You will need to submit this statement with your income tax return.